 If you do feed birds peanuts, crush them up first as young birds can choke on full-sized nuts.
 Overall the best approach is to feed birds foods that would naturally be growing at that time of year – seeds in the summer, nuts in the autumn.

 If you take a stroll along to the Bird Screen, you are bound to come across some of our sheep.
 They're not exactly wildlife, but they're certainly amongst our resident animals!

 Wildlife on the lake and stew ponds

-One of our favourite sights at Baddesley is to see the ducklings and goslings emerge and play follow the leader down by the lake and stew ponds.
-Baddesley Clinton is well known for its resident ducks; although watch your picnic as they have quite an appetite!
-If you’re lucky you’ll see the green flash of a dragonfly or a tiny frog hopping by in the long grass.
+Baddesley Clinton is well known for its resident ducks; although watch where you sit to eat your sandwiches as they have quite an appetite!
+If you’re lucky you’ll see the green flash of a dragonfly or a frog hopping by in the long grass.